 That said, it has plenty of quieter moments, so it’s not dense in the way a 4-koma like One Week Friends is.
 The vocab spreadsheet is very well populated, so the lack of furigana shouldn’t cause too many issues.
 And the dialect is barely noticeable until a few chapters in.
 Other than the camping terminology it’s a very everyday setting so the vocabulary is pretty normal.

 Plus it’s funny, chill and beautiful.
-There’s an ongoing club about to start the second volume.
+There’s an ongoing club currently on volume 7.

 In general, I would advise utilising Graded Readers to a medium level (don’t bother going through all the levels) before tackling some manga which use nice standard, everyday language, and then moving on to books.